We're giving you the chance to win back the value of your meal - every time you dine this month!

 a bowl of pasta

-What: Famous Clarence Street is the perfect location for this elegant restaurant, complete with open kitchen, cocktail bar and an oyster and caviar bar for more of a fine dining experience than other options on this list.
-Light and bright interiors and a far-reaching menu keep Piccolino packed most nights of the week.
+What: Famous Clarence Street is the perfect location for this elegant restaurant, complete with an open kitchen, cocktail bar and an oyster and caviar bar.
+Leaning into fine dining style, the light and bright interiors and a far-reaching menu keep Piccolino packed most nights of the week.
 The cold counter is a popular place to start, showcasing some of Italy’s finest cured cuts and cheeses, while the sharing pizza-style breads are a classic choice with the option of rosemary and sea salt; tomato and basil; or mozzarella and smoked cheese.
-Favourites include tagliolini al tartufo, fresh pasta served with fresh truffle and parmesan sauce, and bistecca alla Fiorentina - an aged t-bone steak served with crisp golden fries.
+Favourites include rigatoni arrabbiata, a long tubed pasta with slow cooked tomato and chilli sauce, and bistecca alla Fiorentina, an aged t-bone steak served with crisp golden fries.

 Where: 8 Clarence Street, M2 4DW